lascar/askar/README.md

 lascar
 =========

+don't look at any utility, it's only fun

 where javascript is in charge of the showbizz

 comunication between server and client mostly througth ajax and json